-Students are also required to complete two inter-disciplinary certificate courses in diverse disciplines [Humanities / Sciences] during the first two years of the BCom program.
+Students are also required to complete two inter-disciplinary open elective courses in diverse disciplines [Humanities / Sciences] during the first two years of the BCom programme after regular class hours.
 Successful completion of two such courses is mandatory for obtaining the BCom degree.
-Each certificate course will enable students to earn two extra credits.
+Each open elective course will enable students to earn two extra credits.

 Objectives of the BCom Programme